-If you inherited a property that you intend to sell, make sure you read this blog post all the way through to know the 3 things you can do in Oahu to prepare your inherited house for the sale…
+If you inherited a property that you intend to sell, make sure you read this blog post all the way through to know the 3 things you can do in Hawaii to prepare your inherited house for sale…

 Preparing Your Inherited House For Sale — Tip #1